Wissididom/poke-guesser-bot/README.md

 ## Forking and Running Bot using Replit

-This bot was intented to run in [replit](https://replit.com) so my installation instructions will be about how to fork this and run it yourself using Replit.
+This bot was intented to run in [replit](https://replit.com) so my installation instructions will cover this method.

 **Important:** *You must have already set up a Discord bot on the Discord Developer portal.
 If you haven't, follow the instructions in [this](#setup-discord-bot) section first.*